After Latest SCOTUS Ruling on Tariffs, Importers Still Face Uncertainty

 - File protective protests or request liquidation extensions for entries nearing deadlines.

-- Monitor Customs and Border Protection (CBP) communications for any automatic reliquidation or refund procedures.
+- Monitor CBP communications for any automatic reliquidation or refund procedures.

 There is opportunity amid the uncertainty.